-The Peavey 6505 is a powerful, high-gain guitar amp.
-Over the past several decades it has become a standard in the hard rock and metal community, and its unmistakable sound can be heard in the recordings of countless extreme metal bands.
+The Peavey 6505+ is a powerful, high-gain guitar amp head.
+Over the past several decades it has become a standard in the metal community, and its unmistakable sound can be heard in the recordings of countless extreme metal bands.

-The Peavey 6505 used to be called the 5150.
+We can trace the 6505 Series lineage back to the early '90s and the Peavey 5150.
 This was an amp created in collaboration with Eddie Van Halen, probably the greatest rock guitarist in history.
-It definitely had great hard rock tones, and you could nail the “brown sound” if you really wanted to.
+It definitely had outstanding hard rock tones, and you could nail the classic “brown sound” if you really wanted to.

-But the 5150 had something else: Brain searing, bone-bending, spirit-crushing distortion.
-In fact, you didn’t even need to push it that hard to get some good overdrive out of the thing, which was incredible for a 120-watt amp.
+But the 5150 had something else: Brain searing, bone-bending, soul-crushing distortion.
+In fact, you didn’t even need to push it that hard to get some thick overdrive out of the thing, which was incredible for such a powerful amp.

-It was a couple of months later I discovered Carcass and their epic album Heartwork, and heard what the 5150 could sound like in a recording situation.
+A little later I discovered Carcass and their now-classic album Heartwork, and heard what the 5150 could sound like in a recording situation.
+As heavy as they were, they had a melodic sound I felt this amp complimented perfectly.
 When my band later went into the studio to record, myself and our other guitar player both used Peavey 5150s.

-A few years ago Eddie Van Halen shifted gears, formed his own company and took with him the 5150 name.
-But Peavey retained the rights to the amp designs.
-They simply reworked the image into what is now the 6505 series, which has expanded to include the 6505, 6505 Plus, 6534, the new 6505 MH, and what has become my favorite of the bunch, the 6505+ 112 Combo.
+Peavey bounced back.
+They still retained the rights to the amp designs, and simply reworked the image into what is now the 6505 series, which has expanded to include the 6505, 6505+, the new 6505 MH, and the 6505+ 112 Combo.

 Peavey 6505+ 112 Combo Specs

 Why did I tell you all of that?
 For a couple of reasons: